 High ankle sprains do not typically cause a great degree of swelling or bruising.
 This can be frustrating to athletes and coaches, because a high ankle sprain generally does not “look that bad.”
 For this reason, many people can be unaware of how severely they have injured themselves and may not rest and rehabilitate as necessary for complete healing.

 Your doctor will ask you what motion you were performing when your injury took place, assess your symptoms, and conduct a physical exam.
 The exam may include a fibular compression test (also sometimes called a "high ankle sprain test" or "syndesmosis squeeze test").
 For this test, your doctor will place hands on each side of your lower leg and squeeze the tibia and fibula together in a few different spots.
 If this causes pain that radiates down your leg, this suggests a high ankle sprain.
 However, additional tests (for example, X-rays) may also need to be conducted to be sure you do not have a fractured fibula or compartment syndrome.

-For severe high ankle sprains, or in cases where a ligament is torn through completely, surgery may be appropriate.
-The standard procedure is to insert a screw between the tibia and fibula to hold the two bones together, which relieves pressure on the ligaments and allows them to scar in place and heal.
+Most high ankle sprains do not require surgery.
+However, in severe cases or if a ligament has been completely torn, the standard surgical procedure is to insert a screw between the tibia and fibula to hold the two bones together.
+This relieves pressure on the ligaments and allows them to scar in place and heal.